 Business

-At such a small cost, it’s one you can submit as work expense.
+At a relatively small cost, if it’s allowing you to work, it’s one you can submit as work expense.
 If you’re travelling a lot, it’s also worth seeing if your air miles can guarantee you a free lounge pass or two.

-Add something extra special to that mini break, or your honeymoon and get holy matrimony off to a great start.
+Add something extra special to your mini break, or your honeymoon and get your married life off to a great start.
 Ask for it as your wedding gift and you won’t even have to pay for it.
 With adult only lounges available, you can enjoy a more romantic setting and toast a complimentary glass of prosecco.
 You can even get Promo Codes For spa treatments at some lounges, including Executive Lounges.
 Book in for a massage, facial or a selection of other treatments and really pamper yourself.

 Family